 Lars Petter / Kaspersson

-On 17 December 1924, Arbetarbladet published Persson's strip 'När Lars Petter skulle slakta julgrisen'.
+On 17 December 1924, Arbetarbladet ran Elov Persson's comic story 'När Lars Petter skulle slakta julgrisen' ("When Lars Petter was going to slaughter the Christmas pig").
 The main character, an elderly working class figure called Lars Petter, can be considered a predecessor to the author's future creations.
-In the following year, he introduced his first recurring character in the magazine Smålänningen.
-The elderly 'Kaspersson' (1925-1929) was inspired by Oscar Jacobsson's 'Adamson', and appeared on a weekly basis.
-He left the series after four years, because his new employer Åhlén & Åkerlunds demanded exclusivity.
+In the following year, Persson introduced his first recurring character in the newspaper Smålänningen.
+The elderly character 'Kaspersson' (1925-1929) was inspired by Oscar Jacobsson's 'Adamson', and appeared on a weekly basis.
+The artist left the series after four years, as his new employer was the publishing house Åhlén & Åkerlunds, which demanded exclusivity.
 'Kaspersson' was continued in later years by Einar Lindberg, either in solo strips or as a guest character in Lindberg's 'Sympatiska Filip' series.

 Kronblom

-In 1929, Elov Persson and his wife Signe settled in Storvik, where they remained until 1945.
-They then spent the rest of their lives in the small village Torsåker in the Hofors municipality.
-The rural countryside of Gästrikland was also the setting for both Persson's signature series.
+In 1929, Elov Persson and his wife Signe settled in the town of Storvik, where they remained until 1945.
+They then spent the rest of their lives in the small village of Torsåker in the Hofors municipality.
+The rural countryside of Gästrikland was also the setting for both of Persson's signature series.
 At age 22, Persson managed to sell the publishing house Åhlén & Åkerlunds his idea for the comic strip 'Kronblom'.
-Receiving a much higher rate than for 'Kaspersson', the young artist could now leave his daytime job.
-'Kronbloms äventyr' made his debut as full page in color in the weekly Allt för Alla on 17 July 1927.
-The series became eventually known as simply 'Kronblom', and was transferred to the weekly magazine Vårt Hem in 1932.
-An annual 'Kronblom' Christmas book with reprints appears since 1930.
-In 1956 it got an additional publication in the comic magazine 91:an.
-Persson was a modern cartoonist for his time, as he was one of the few to use speech balloons instead of text captions.
+Receiving a much higher rate than for his 'Kaspersson' strip, the young artist could now leave his day job and fully focus on cartooning.
+On 17 July 1927, 'Kronbloms äventyr' made his debut as full page in color in the weekly Allt för Alla.
+Eventually known as simply 'Kronblom', the feature was transferred to the weekly magazine Vårt Hem in 1932.
+An annual 'Kronblom' Christmas book with reprints has appeared since 1930.
+In 1956, Persson's creation got an additional spot in Åhlén & Åkerlunds' comic magazine 91:an.
+Persson was a modern cartoonist for his time, as he was one of the few to use word balloons instead of text captions.

 'Agust och Lotta'.